oracle/coherence-operator/docs/samples/README.md

 If you are not running samples that have a Maven project, then you can skip this step, otherwise continue on.

-1. Download and install Coherence.
+1. Download and install Coherence 12.2.1.3 from [Oracle Technology Network](https://www.oracle.com/technetwork/middleware/coherence/downloads/index.html).

 1. Make sure COHERENCE_HOME environment variable is set to point to your `coherence` directory under your install location.
    I.e. the directory containing the bin, lib, doc directories.
 This is only required for the Maven install-file commands.